taozi0818/log-cutter/README.md

 - `instance` The instance for your app.
 If your app mode is `cluster`, it should be great than 1

 - `loop` Default 3.
 It will clear logs files before 3 days ago.

+After completing the `json` file for apps, you can change directory to this project's root directory, and then enter `tsc` in terminal.